bentoml/Yatai/docs/source/installation/yatai.rst

 - Kubernetes

-  Kubernetes cluster with version 1.20 or newer (<=1.25 if you need yatai-deployment)
+  Kubernetes cluster with version 1.20 or newer

   .. note::